flyteorg/flyte/docs/source/gen/flytectl_delete_cluster-resource-attribute.rst

-.. _flytectl_delete_cluster-resource-attribute:
+.. _FlyteCTL_delete_cluster-resource-attribute:

-flytectl delete cluster-resource-attribute
+FlyteCTL delete cluster-resource-attribute
 ------------------------------------------

-Deletes matchable resources of cluster attributes
+Delete matchable resources of cluster attributes

 Synopsis
 ~~~~~~~~

-Deletes cluster resource attributes for given project and domain combination or additionally with workflow name.
+Deletes cluster resource attributes for the given project and domain combination or additionally with workflow name.

-Deletes cluster resource attribute for project and domain
-Here the command delete cluster resource attributes for  project flytectldemo and development domain.
+For project flytectldemo and development domain, it is:
 ::

  flytectl delete cluster-resource-attribute -p flytectldemo -d development

-Deletes cluster resource attribute using config file which was used for creating it.
+Deletes cluster resource attribute using config file which was used to create it.
-Here the command deletes cluster resource attributes from the config file cra.yaml
+Here, the config file is written to cra.yaml.
-Attributes are optional in the file as they are unread during the delete command but can be kept as the same file can be used for get, update or delete
+Attributes are optional in the file as they are unread during the delete command but can be kept since the same file can be used for get, update or delete commands.
-eg:  content of cra.yaml which will use the project domain and workflow name for deleting the resource
+e.g., content of cra.yaml:

 ::